dyxj/vault/readme.md

 Using docker is recommended.
 But can also be done without.
 * Docker is required.
 * Modify docker-compose.yml, example provided with some elaboration.
 * docker-compose up.

+It would be good to create a compose file for prod and adding the -f flag to run.
+Check out [docker docs](https://docs.docker.com/compose/extends/#example-use-case) for more info.

 ## Documentation ##
-There are two services defined in the docker-compose.
+There are two services defined in docker-compose.yml.
 A webapp and a database(MongoDB).
+* The webapp service is the Go web application.
+    * Can be ran in dev and prod mode.
+    * When running in different modes do configure volumes accordingly.
+* Database used to store number of files encrypted and decrypted.

 ## Future Development ##